GP

 Circuit length4.909 km

 The Autodromo Internazionale Enzo e Dino Ferrari hosted the San Marino Grand Prix between 1981 and 2006.
-Due to the coronavirus crisis, Formula 1 organisers were desperately looking for additional tracks to race on, after which the race weekend returned to the programme under the name of the Emilia-Romagna GP.
-Since then, the circuit has again become a familiar venue for teams.
+Due to the COVID-19 crisis, the Formula 1 organization was desperately searching for additional circuits to race on, leading to the return of the Emilia-Romagna Grand Prix in the program under that name.
+Since then, the circuit has become a familiar spot for the F1 teams.

 Results